Braw Bagpipe Tuner

 Quick Start

-1. With the chanter close (30cm) to the mic on your device, calibrate to your Low A by pressing the Low A button, selecting "Calibrate Now",and then playing Low A on your chanter
+1. Place your device on a table or music stand, or hold it in your hand.
+Calibrate to your Low A by pressing the Low A button, selecting "Calibrate Now", and then playing Low A on your chanter.

 Low A Calibration